dlareau/puzzlehunt_server/docs/hunt_running.rst

 Sign into the staff part of the website located at ``{server URL}/staff`` and head over to the "Management" page located under the "Other Staff Pages" sidebar header.
 From there, click the "Puzzles" button next to the current hunt, which will download all of the puzzles.
-It take a few minutes, be patient.
+It takes a few minutes, be patient.

-That should just work, if it doesn't, check your links, check your PDF accessibility and try again. (if you really think it is a bug, feel free to submit an issue)
+That should just work.
+If it doesn't, check your links and PDF accessibility and try again.
+(If you really think it is a bug, feel free to submit an issue on the github project)

 If any individual puzzle fails to download or you just want to re-download a single puzzle for some reason, remember that you can un-collapse the hunt and